regisb/openedx-install/README.md

 ### OS

-Open edX Ficus is compatible with Ubuntu 16.04 -- it is untested with other environments.
+Open edX Ginkgo is compatible with Ubuntu 16.04 -- it is untested with other environments.
 In the following, we assume a clean install of Ubuntu 16.04.
 For bootstrapping, we suggest to start from a clean server or virtual machine (see [section on vm configuration](#virtual-machine-configuration)).

 ### Resources